Haz679/blog/source/_posts/Sprint-2.md

 In a simple example, the code would read like this:

--Understand the characteristics of the of the company -Determine the sensitivity and confidentiality of the information -Communicate, be transparent
+- Understand the characteristics of the of the company
+- Determine the sensitivity and confidentiality of the information
+- Communicate, be transparent
--Do not violate set limits
+- Do not violate set limits
--Do not disclose information to third parties
+- Do not disclose information to third parties

 Hence such a code provides peace of mind to the stakeholders themselves that any portion of the company they own or data that the company posesses, such as investments for Superannuation and banking to health records are protected by law.